okfn/opendefinition/licenses/index.markdown

 </td>
 <td >N
 </td>
-<td ><b>Non-reusable.</b> For use by UK government licensors; re-uses of OGL-UK-2.0 material may be released under CC-BY or ODC-BY.
+<td ><b>Non-reusable.</b> For use by UK government licensors; re-uses of OGL-UK-2.0 and OGL-UK-3.0 material may be released under CC-BY or ODC-BY.
 Note version 1.0 is not approved as conformant.
 </td>
 </tr>